torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

 **Step 1: Create Repository**

-**TODO - note from Jeff - if providing a repo, this would be included (no need to create a folder)**

 1. Open a terminal or command prompt.
 2. Create the repository:
    ```
    cd teranode
    ```

 3. Copy the docker compose file into the `teranode` folder.
+This was provided to you by the Teranode team.